StevenMayher/431-2021/classes/class18/README.md

 3. We've pushed back the deadline for the [Project A Portfolio](https://thomaselove.github.io/431-2021-projectA/) 24 hours, so it is now due on **Tuesday 2021-11-02** at 9 PM.
     - We did this just to ensure that everyone gets their portfolio in on time.
     - The Final Portfolio submission link is now on [Canvas](https://canvas.case.edu).
-    - Although there are no Tuesday TA office hours, Piazza is open for any last-minute questions, and we will also have class that day.
+    - Although there are no Tuesday TA office hours, Piazza is open for any questions, and we will also have class that day.
 4. [Course Notes](https://thomaselove.github.io/431-notes/) Chapters 26 - 32 (on Regression) are now posted, and these are likely to be the final chapters for this semester, although I expect you'll find typos and other things for me to fix as time goes by.
 5. The [431-data site](https://github.com/THOMASELOVE/431-data) now has new data files (`emp_bmi.csv`, `gala.csv` and `pollution.csv`) discussed in the new chapters in the Course Notes, as well as the `dm1.Rds` data file we will [use today](https://github.com/THOMASELOVE/431-2021/tree/main/classes/class18/data) and also in Classes 19 and 20.
 6. We added the `mice` package to the [list of R packages](https://thomaselove.github.io/431/r_packages.html) you should install.